profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 {:.dhp-verse #page44}

 Is it possible to have too much modesty?
-It is possible to have the wrong kind of modesty; when, for example, refraining from blatant greed is being manipulative.
+It is possible to have the wrong kind of modesty, when, for example, refraining from blatant greed is being manipulative.
 Modesty, frugality and discipline: words like these can make us feel uneasy.
 Yet certainly there are timeless principles encoded in them.
-When we have true modesty we look for the ‘right amount’ of things.
-We seek the difference between settling for ‘good enough’ and being too timid to excel.
-With right discipline we are focussed on the task at hand without compromising sensitivity.
+When we have true modesty we look for the “right amount” of things.
+We seek the difference between settling for “good enough” and being too timid to excel.
+With right discipline we are focused on the task at hand without compromising sensitivity.
 One skilled in right discipline can say no when needed, not out of judgement or mere preference, but as someone who cares.
 {:.dhp-reflection}